tearust/tea-layer1/README.md

 # Substrate Node Template

-A new SRML-based Substrate node, ready for hacking.
+A new Substrate node, ready for hacking.
+This node includes:

+* A FRAME-based runtime
+* A template pallet
+* Aura block authoring
+* Grandpa finality gadget

 ## Build